enricozz/enricozz/README.md

 # Ashes

 Hi, my name is Enrico Zangari.
-I am a Brazilian developer for fun.
-This website is just to keep track of things I have learned over the years.
-I have developed a great taste for technology, and I believe a website like this allows me to share all of those things with whoever is reading.
+I am a Brazilian freelancer.
+I have developed a great taste for technology over the years and GitHub helps me keep track of my projects.

 I am a great supporter of open source, which is why I am on platforms such as GitHub 🥳</p>